baremetal-engine/BareMetal/README.md

 ### 💡 Key Goals

 - Strip Godot to the bone and optimize for *performance-first*.
-- Deliver playable demos with AAA visuals on mid-tier GPUs.
+- Deliver playable demos with AAA visuals on a PS2.
 - Build a contributor community of rebels, engineers, and artists.
 - Make the industry admit the truth: **your hardware was never the problem.**